 Ticks are popping up in the Bluegrass, and local medical professionals are urging parents to check their children.

-“Ticks are all different sizes, so giving your child and yourself a good once-over at the end of a day outside is important,” said Joseph A. Clan Jr., M.D., pediatrician with Norton Children’s Medical Associates – Okolona.
+“Ticks are all different sizes, so giving your child and yourself a good once-over at the end of a day outside is important,” said Joseph A. Clan Jr., M.D., pediatrician with Norton Children’s Medical Group – Okolona.

 Most ticks can be seen relatively easily, but they like to hide in hair on the scalp and warmer areas such as armpits or the groin.
 Dr. Clan advises that parents look for black bumps on the skin and scalp, as ticks will start to burrow into the skin two to three days after attaching to the body.